Tensors and Algebras: An Algebraic Spacetime Interpretation for Tensor Models: Defining a unital algebra and introducing geometry

-For a general symmetric tensor $P_{abc}$ there is no such element $\mathbf{1}$.
-In this section we introduce a way to generate a new tensor $\tilde{P}_{abc}$ which does have a unit, from a large class of tensors $P_{abc}$.
-While this might seem like an ad hoc construction, it will be pointed out that this might have useful physical implications since this gives us the opportunity to describe the full geometric information of a Riemannian manifold in the tensor $P_{abc}$.
+For a general symmetric tensor $P_{abc}$, there is no such element $\mathbf{1}$.
+In order to fully interpret these tensors as representing algebras of functions over a compact Riemannian manifold, the algebra needs to contain a unit.
+In this section, we introduce a way to generate a new tensor $\tilde{P}_{abc}$ which does have a unit, which is possible to do with a large class of tensors $P_{abc}$ as will be explained below.
+The method used will have some important physical implications which are discussed towards the end of the section, since this gives us the opportunity to describe the full geometric information of a Riemannian manifold in the tensor $P_{abc}$ by interpreting the deviation of the unit as the eigenvalues of the Laplace--Beltrami operator.

 First let us note that the unit in~\eqref{eq:unit:def_unit} was derived from the requirement that $\forall f = \beta_a f_a \in \mathcal{F}$

 This notion might be generalised to the requirement that the unit is its own unit